Ephebopus uatuman: Behavior

-They are quite skittish, but surprisingly defensive, receiving a bite from this species is not as rare as with most new world tarantulas.
-They are a burrowing species, that they will usually stay in.
+They are quite skittish, but surprisingly defensive; receiving a bite from this species is not as rare as with most new world tarantulas.
+They are a fossorial species, generally staying in burrows.
 They usually make a burrow in the shape of a tub, which is usually covered in leaf litter.
-Quite similar to those of the E. cyanognathus.
-The entrance and the leaves where bound together with leaves, and the burrow ended in a chamber which was about 20-40cm deep.
+These burrows are quite similar to those of E. cyanognathus.
+The entrance and the leaves are bound together with webbing, and the burrow ends in a chamber which is about 20-40cm deep.